IdanHaf/AI_project_236502/README.md

     * `augment.py` - This file convert the photosphere dataset to planar images.
 It requires the original dataset to be in a directory called images and saves the output to directory called big_dataset.
 It also creates a csv augmented_data.csv to find the data on each image.

 * #### `./feature_extraction/language_classification`
-    * `/languageCustomDatasets` - containes the customs datasets needed for orgenaizing the dataset.
+    * `/languageCustomDatasets/custom_dataset.py` - Customs datasets needed for orgenaizing the dataset.
-    * `/model_training` - containes the file with the training and validation loop, Hyperparameter tuning, and plotting the results for classifing the language.
+    * `/model_training/language_classifier.py` - The training and validation loop, Hyperparameter tuning, and plotting the results.
-    * `/test_model` - containes the file with the model testing loop for classifing the language.
+    * `/test_model/test_language_model.py` - containes the file with the model testing loop for classifing the language.
+    * `/test_model/lang_script.sh` - script for running on the lambda server.
-    * `/utils` - containes the code to generate the quantile graph of predicted error after expected value.
+    * `/utils/graph_generator.py` - containes the code to generate the quantile graph of predicted error after expected value.
     * `/language_model.py` - The file with the class of the trained model (both detecting the text and then classifing the language).

 * #### `./feature_extraction/region_classifier`